Environmental Science BSc (Hons)

 View our image gallery for an idea of what your fieldwork might involve.

-In the second semester you go on a week long trip to Cornwall.
+In the first year you will do a UK-based, week-long trip to an area such as Dorset.
 Here you will:

 • learn and develop a variety of environmental fieldwork skills;

-• study a range of topics, such as water resources, tourism and mine waste;
+• study a range of topics, such as water resources, tourism and natural capital; coastal hazards and climate change;

 • complete work suggested by lectures and individual projects; and